PHart3/2-groups-agda/Two-groups/README.md

 *macOS Sequoia 15.4, Apple M1 chip, 16 GB of RAM*

 The type-checking takes about 166.75 minutes in total.
 (See [stats.md](../stats.md).)
-Note that macOS, unlike Linux, dynamically allocates swap space as the process runs.
+Note that macOS, unlike Linux, dynamically alters the size of the swap file as the process runs.
 This is crucial because the type-checking uses around 100 GB of memory at some points.
 Therefore, make sure to run the type-checker on a system with a lot of virtual memory available.

 ## License